 This is also a great way to look at the monthly expenditures that aren’t worth it.
 Usually, these are subscriptions to streaming services, audiobook platforms, game services or subscription boxes.

+Planning for the future is the most important part of supporting your financial situation.
+This could mean learning how to buy apple stock so you can capitalise on the investment in 10 years’ time when you need money for your first house or it could just mean coming up with a budget that you are going to stick to for 6 months.
 If you know that in the upcoming months you have an event or a big bill coming out of your account – start saving now!
 Put a little bit aside so that when the bills come, it’s not such a drain on your monthly budget.
 Also, try not to plan too much in one go.
 I know from experience that post lockdown, I immediately started making plans to socialise, travel and see people.
 But it isn’t financially feasible to do this in one month.

 Get a real-time bank account to monitor your expenditure

 Monzo is a great banking platform which monitors your spending in real-time.
 It also allocates your spending into certain categories.
 You can see exactly where your money is going i.e. entertainment, food, travel or shopping.
 It can also allocate a monthly budget and notify you whenever you overspend or a bill has been paid.
 You can set yourself targets, include an automatic saving system and more.
 If you’re a small business owner, check with your bank to see if your business account has special benefits that can help you with budgeting.
 Some banks offer Enterprise Checking accounts that could help you keep on top of your business spending.